PrefectHQ/prefect/docs/tutorials/deployments.md

 A deployment specification is a definition of a `DeploymentSpec` object.
 You can create this in the same code file as the flow code, but it's a common pattern to create a separate Python file that contains one or more deployment specifications.

 To create the deployment specification, import `DeploymentSpec`, then define a `DeploymentSpec` object as either Python or [YAML code](/concepts/deployments/#deployment-specifications-as-code).

+Here's an example of a deployment specification for the flow you created earlier in `leo_flow.py`.
 Save the following code in a new `leo_deployment.py` file.

 ```python
 from prefect.deployments import DeploymentSpec